michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 - `UserStoryTreasury` is owned by the `TimeLock` and therefore can only be called by it
 - This ensures Automation, and dao-controlled Execution of successful Proposals
-- `Governor` is given Proposer Rights, while the Executor is given to anyone
+- `DaoGovernor` is given Proposer Rights, while the Executor is given to anyone

 ### Structure On-Chain Voting